mo7amedaliEbaid/Coffee-Shop-Getx/README.md

 # Coffee-Shop-Getx

-A flutter app to manage orders,products and sales of a coffee shop using getx state management and get storage, cart and search are provided.
+A Flutter app to display products ,manage orders and sales of a coffee shop, It is based on local database, Cart and contact us screens are provided...

+## State Management
+- Getx

+## Design Pattern
+- MVC Pattern

-## Directory Structure (GetX version)
+## Directory Structure

 ```
 📂lib